Janet Jackson Urges Fans To Stay Home While Sharing Glammed-Up Photo

 Janet Jackson took to Instagram to share a photo of herself looking very glammed-up.
 The “What Have You Done for Me Lately” hitmaker is one of the many high-profile celebrities using her platform to urge fans to stay at home due to the coronavirus pandemic.

-Jackson stunned in a dark turquoise jacket that appeared to be made out of soft velvet material.
-She left the top half of the attire unbuttoned which displayed her decolletage.
+Jackson stunned in a dark turquoise jacket that appeared to be made out of a soft velvet material.
+She left the top half of the attire unbuttoned, which displayed her décolletage.
 The music icon paired the ensemble with a long turquoise skirt that was loose-fitted and had a long train.
-She put on a newsboy hat that matched her outfit and opted for dangling earrings for accessories.
-The “Love Will Never Do (Without You)” chart-topper added a small gold ring and held a gold feather in her hand.
+She put on a newsboy hat that matched her outfit and opted to wear dangling earrings as accessories.
+The “Love Will Never Do (Without You)” chart-topper added a small gold ring as well.
+She also held a gold feather in her hand.
 Jackson applied a coat of magenta-colored lipstick and black eyeliner for the occasion.

 In the photo, she was captured sitting down in front of a window with wooden blinds.
-Jackson rested both her hands in her lap and looked directly at the camera lens with a subtle smile.
+Jackson rested both hands in her lap and looked directly at the camera with a subtle smile.

-The image was taken last year for a photoshoot that took place for Harper’s Bazaar Vietnam.
-As previously reported by The Inquisitr, the “That’s the Way Love Goes” songstress graced the cover and did a spread for the issue in various outfits.
+The image was taken last year during a photoshoot for Harper’s Bazaar Vietnam.
+As previously reported by The Inquisitr, the “That’s the Way Love Goes” songstress graced the magazine’s December cover and did a spread for the issue in various outfits as well.

-Jackson geotagged her latest upload as London, United Kingdom, letting fans know where she was when sharing the pic.
+Jackson geotagged her latest upload as London, letting fans know where she was when sharing the pic.

-For her caption, she kept it simple and put the hashtag “StayHome.”

-Earlier this month, she took to Twitter and told her followers to stay home because she has things to do in June, per Page Six.
-Even though she didn’t state what, it is likely her new world tour, “Black Diamond,” which is scheduled to start on June 24.
+Earlier this month, the singer took to Twitter to tell her followers to stay home because she has things to do in June, per Page Six.
+Even though she didn’t state what, she was likely referring to her new world tour, “Black Diamond,” which is scheduled to start on June 24.

-In the span of 45 minutes, her post racked up more than 20,000 likes and over 560 comments, proving to be popular with her 4.4 million followers.
+In the span of 45 minutes, her newest post racked up more than 20,000 likes and over 560 comments, proving to be popular with her 4.4 million followers.

 “Looking phenomenal like ALWAYS,” one user wrote.